Melbourne Renegades: Rivalry with Melbourne Stars

 When the league began in 2011, Cricket Australia decided they would place two teams in Melbourne.
-With the core group of players for both sides coming from the Victoria cricket team, this rivalry automatically became widely anticipated in Melbourne.
+With the core group of players for both teams coming from the Victoria cricket team, this rivalry automatically became widely anticipated in Melbourne.
 The derby between the new two teams, the Melbourne Stars and the Renegades, quickly became hugely popular with big crowds flocking in to the derby matches at both the MCG and Docklands Stadium.
-In BBL05, during the first leg of the two derbies at the MCG, it drew a record crowd of 80,883 which is the highest crowd for any domestic cricket match ever in the history of the sport.
+In BBL05, during the first leg of the two derbies at the MCG, it drew a record crowd of 80,883 which was the highest crowd for any domestic cricket match ever in the history of the sport at that time which record was later broken in the 2022 Indian Premier League final.